 From the records it is unclear if the barrow has been excavated, Bateman (an antiquarian who excavated a large number of barrows in the 19th century) mentions the Lord's seat which may be a indication that the barrow has been excavated, the slightly dished top may point to an excavation although much of the wear is almost certainly due to erosion.

 The earlier O.S 6 inch editions and 1/2500 plans show a flagstaff on the crest of the ridge.
 This was for a warning flag as there was a rifle range in the valley below on the Edale side from at least the 1920's until the Second World War.
 They also show a sheepfold in the corner formed by the ridgetop wall and the wall which ran north from this but is now severely robbed out.
 There are a number of shallow quarry pits along the line of the ridge top wall.

-[4-5] It is understood that this barrow was surveyed by the Peak National Parks Archaeologist in 1990.
-It is necessary to stress that the heavily used ridge-top path is eroding into the southern side of the barrow (1992).
+[4-6] It is understood that this barrow was surveyed by the Peak National Parks Archaeologist in 1990.
+It was noted that the heavily used ridge-top path is eroding into the southern side of the barrow (1992).

 This work resulted in a Conservation Management Plan, advising that the restoration of the turf on the top of the barrow to avoid any further erosion or damage to the remains within the barrow.
 Furthermore, a series of management policies were proposed, as well as actions to conserve, manage and enhance the understanding of the site.

 - SNA67038 - Conservation Plan: ArcHeritage.
 2015.
 Lord's Seat Barrow, Edale; Conservation Management Plan.